 Revolve your thoughts around being positive.

-Think of all the hardships the great Kenyan athletes have had to endure too.
+Think of all the hardships the great Kenyan athletes have had to endure.
 They are hungry and put in the work.
-They don't bitch and complain and live in poverty compared to most Americans.
+You have far more in you than you are currently putting in right now.

 You have to have that same tenacity in your own training.

 You have to rely on faith and the ability you have been given.
-There are no tests of how strong the mind is.
+Of course, there are no tests of how strong the mind is.
 It cannot be tested like a Vo2 max stress test.

 I am no different than you.
 We both have faith in either ourselves or a higher power.
 The difference may be who is willing to put in the sustained work over a long period of time.